splintercommunity/splinter-docs/community/benchmarks/transact_db_backends.md

 ## Summary

-Hyperledger Transact provides a number of core features used by Splinter, such as transaction execution and state storage.
+Transact provides a number of core features used by Splinter, such as transaction execution and state storage.
 As these features play an important role in the operation of a splinter network, it is important to measure the performance of these subsystems to determine where optimizations can be made.